hornos/gridhowto/README.md

       system: 255.255.0.0
     broadcasts:
       system: 10.1.255.255
+    sysop_host: 10.1.1.254

+The `sysop_host` is your remote OS X machine.
+Leave knives alone!

 ### Root Servers in VirtualBox
 You can make a virtual infrastructure in VirtualBox.
 Create the following virtual networks: